This post may contain affiliate links. I will receive a small commission if you use these links.

 You’ll also find the Australian National Maritime museum and Sea Life Aquarium on the edge of the harbour too.

 Just set back from Darling Harbour is Darling Quarter, where you’ll find Tumbalong park, a large green area with a kids playground and water feature.
+This urban park in the centre of Sydney’s CBD is the perfect place to chill out, especially in the warm summer months.
 Surrounding the park are various street food stalls, takeaways and cafes.
 There’s also an ornamental Chinese water garden with a small tearoom.

 Darling Quarter is a really great place to take a break from walking around the city and just sit and watch the world go by.